Christian Personal Finance

-Deciding to start an Ebay business
+Deciding to start an eBay business

-I decided to try it out and see if I could start a part-time ebay biz.
+I decided to try it out and see if I could start a part-timeeBayy biz.
 The great thing about it to me was that I could essentially turn it on or off when I felt like it.
 If I needed some extra income for a vacation I was saving for I could sell some stuff for a month or so and then when the vacation rolled around I could temporarily shut it down just by not listing any items.

 It is this freedom that makes it a lot more enticing than the traditional “brick-and-mortar” businesses.
 I thought to myself that maybe I could turn it into a full-time income as well - if it was what it was cracked up to be.